 Some metal clay companies offer powdered metal pre-mixed with binder that the end user combines with water to create a malleable material.
 Others sell ready-made lump clay.
 There are also some alloys that one can blend in the studio.
 One of these is .960 sterling, which is an equal combination of .925 Sterling clay and PMC3, PMC+, PMC Flex or ACS.
 This alloy is stronger than fine silver alone, and while not quite as strong as .925 Sterling, can be fired on an open shelf with no carbon.

-The possibilities of creating jewelry and small scale sculpture with metal clay is endless, and as such a young art form – new designs and ideas are being developed every day.
+The possibilities of creating jewelry and small scale sculpture with metal clay is endless, and as such a young art form – new designs, techniques, and ideas are being developed every day.

 From Bill Struve, inventor of Metal Clay Adventures brand clays

 Metal Clay (any brand) is basically metal powder, water, and binder.
 Drying removes the water and firing removes the binder.
 Firing also joins the metal powder particles together in a process known as sintering.
 Since sintering removes the space between the particles, the volume must decrease (shrink).
 A 15% shrinkage in length, width, and height of a cube results in a 61% shrinkage in the volume of the cube.
 But who makes cubes?
 During sintering, pieces are really hot and about to melt (visualize a slurpy).
 The force joining the particles is weak (think capillary attraction).
 Any other force, like friction, gravity, ring sizer, etc., will influence shrinkage in one or more directions.
 Since the volume must shrink 61%, there will be more (or less) shrinkage in the other directions.
 Have fun with that!
 Fortunately, any piece fired exctly the same way (including orientation), will shrink the same amount.